Animal lovers will find an abundance of zoos in Indiana along with wildlife rescues and conservation centers throughout the state

 A small herd of bison was introduced in 2016 to the Nature Conservancy’s Kankakee Sands prairie restoration project in northwestern Indiana, near Morocco.
 Visitors can see the bison grazing from a viewing area at one of the highest points in the pasture, and there’s an interpretive area that provides information on America’s largest land mammal and the role it plays in maintaining the prairie’s ecosystem.
 The herd numbers 23 and may grow to anywhere from 40 to 70 in the future.
 Historically, bison roamed freely in Indiana, though not in the numbers found in the Great Plains.
 Explorers reported seeing bison in the state as far back as the 1600s.

-From wolves and bison to the mighty lords of the African plains, Indiana offers a menagerie of animal attractions sure to bring a roar of approval from your tour group.
+From wolves and bison to the mighty lords of the African plains, animal encounters, rescues and zoos in Indiana offer a menagerie of animal attractions sure to bring a roar of approval from your tour group.